FlemmingBehrend/feb-stepper/README.md

 This will make the current step completed and the next active.
 The operation will be ignored if the are no next step.
 * `prevStep()`
 This will make the current step uncompleted and the previous is changed from completed to active.
+* `setActiveStep(index)`
+This will set the specified index to an active step.
+Steps before index will be set to completed and steps after index will have their completed and active status cleared.
+Index can also be 0 (zero), this will clear all steps and there will be no active steps.